isomerpages/moe-silingpri/_our-experiences/Student Development/Student Leadership.md

 ##### Level 1: Self Leadership

-All Si Ling pupils learn self-leadership skills through our ‘Leaders of Self’ (LoS) Series during Assembly to be equipped as Level 1 ‘Leaders of Self and Values’ and Peer Supporters.
+All Si Ling students learn self-leadership skills through our ‘Leaders of Self’ (LoS) Series during Assembly to be equipped as Level 1 ‘Leaders of Self and Values’ and Peer Supporters.

 ##### Level 2: Basic Leadership